 To encourage and promote creative music and art in the Hamilton area, a group of arts professionals have joined Zula Presents to create ZULA MUSIC & ARTS COLLECTIVE HAMILTON.
 Since June 2014, the organization has presented and promoted a year-round series as well as an annual music and arts festival in Hamilton in June.

 The average series includes up to 10 concerts over 10 months (August through to May).
 The festival runs over 3-5 days presenting 10-30 groups/acts.

 Through the series and the festival, Hamilton audiences have accessed diverse, challenging and innovative music and art, which was previously presented very rarely, if at all, in their community.
 As Zula develops, we envision that its programming –– particularly the June Something Else!
 Festival –– will become a destination event along the lines of similar festivals in smaller communities, such as the Guelph Jazz Festival and Festival International de Musique Actuelle de Victoriaville (FIMAV).

 • Build an audience for creative music, improvisation, experimental music, free jazz and other newer traditions in the growing downtown Hamilton arts community

 • Create a local infrastructure to connect Hamilton audiences, musicians and other artists from various disciplines with the national and global creative music communities through the presentation of both world-renowned and emerging Canadian and international artists

-• Bring a wider spectrum of music and arts to the Hamilton music and arts scene, presently dominated overwhelmingly by a narrow spectrum of rock and pop
+• Bring a wider spectrum of music and art to the Hamilton music and arts scene

 • Help to foster outreach initiatives to connect music and art schools and their students with working artists, performances and venues locally and regionally